opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - (Optional) To add extra processing time for data collection, specify a **Window delay** value.
       - This value tells the detector that the data is not ingested into OpenSearch in real time but with a certain delay.
 Set the window delay to shift the detector interval to account for this delay.
       - For example, say the detector interval is 10 minutes and data is ingested into your cluster with a general delay of 1 minute.
 Assume the detector runs at 2:00.
 The detector attempts to get the last 10 minutes of data from 1:50 to 2:00, but because of the 1-minute delay, it only gets 9 minutes of data and misses the data from 1:59 to 2:00.
 Setting the window delay to 1 minute shifts the interval window to 1:49--1:59, so the detector accounts for all 10 minutes of the detector interval time.
-      - To avoid missing any data, set the **Window delay** to the upper bound of the expected ingestion delay.
-This ensures the detector accounts for all data during its interval, reducing the chances of missing relevant information.
-While setting a longer window delay helps capture all data, setting it too high can hinder real-time anomaly detection, as the detector will always be looking further back in time.
-Strike a balance to maintain both data accuracy and timely detection.
+      - To avoid missing any data, set the **Window delay** to the upper limit of the expected ingestion delay.
+This ensures the detector captures all data during its interval, reducing the risk of missing relevant information.
+While a longer window delay helps capture all data, setting it too high can hinder real-time anomaly detection, as the detector will look further back in time.
+Find a balance to maintain both data accuracy and timely detection.

 1. Specify custom results index.
    - The Anomaly Detection plugin allows you to store anomaly detection results in a custom index of your choice.
 To enable this, select **Enable custom results index** and provide a name for your index, for example, `abc`.
 The plugin then creates an alias prefixed with `opensearch-ad-plugin-result-` followed by your chosen name, for example, `opensearch-ad-plugin-result-abc`.
 This alias points to an actual index with a name containing the date and a sequence number, like `opensearch-ad-plugin-result-abc-history-2024.06.12-000002`, where your results are stored.